polylang/polylang/readme.txt

 * Allow to query comments in multiple languages (just as posts and terms) #840
 * Don't disable the translation input field in the classic metabox #841 Props Onatcer
 * Optimize all images including flags #848 Props lowwebtech
+* Don't redirect if WordPress doesn't validate the redirect url to avoid redirects to /wp-admin/ #879
 * Fix media appearing to have a language after the language is changed in the media library grid view  #807
 * Fix media not all deleted when bulk deleting from the grid view of the media library #830
 * Fix when more than one language switcher are added to the same menu #853